sashahafner/silageVOC-EF-2020/ReadMe.md

 ## 4.5. `05_EF_calcs`
 EFs are calculated here based on the fractional VOC losses described in Section 4.4 (by group), silage feeding rates calculated in `03_inputs/scripts/inputs.R`, and the production (concentration) data from `02_production` as described in Section 4.2.
 Silage production-based weighting was based on National Agricultural Statistics Service (NASS) results which show that corn silage makes up about 75% of the total, grass 15%, and legume silage 10%.
+Grass and legume silage (haylage)

 Resulting EFs and related results are given in the file `output/EFs.csv`, including:
 * `emis.sil`: total VOC emission on a silage mass basis (mg VOC per kg silage DM = Gg VOC per Tg silage DM)
 * `EF.animal`: the EF on an animal basis (kg VOC per animal per year)

+Speciation information can be found `output/speciation.csv`:
+* `cas`: CAS Registry Number
+* `spec.pt`: speciation estimates as a percentage of total VOC emission (% VOC mass)

-More detailed emission estimates for individual compounds on a silage mass basis, including speciation estimates, are given in `emis.csv`, including:
+More detailed emission estimates for individual compounds on a silage mass basis are given in `emis.csv`, including:
+* `cas`: CAS Registry Number
 * `conc.wm`: production-weighted mean VOC concentration in silage (combined for corn, grass, and legume silage) (mg VOC per kg silage DM)
 * `floss.total`: fractional VOC loss for all stages (kg VOC per kg VOC produced or available)
 * `emis.total`: VOC loss for all stages (mg VOC per kg silage DM)
-* `spec.pt`: speciation estimates as a percentage of total VOC emission (% VOC mass)

 And the file `emis_tot.csv` has national emissions estimates by animal type and in total:
 * `emis`: VOC emissions (kg VOC / yr)